Understanding Dental Crown Materials: A Comprehensive Guide

 Zirconia Crowns

 Zirconia crowns can also be adjusted to closely match the colour of natural teeth.
-However, they tend to be somewhat opaque and lack the natural translucency of real teeth, hence imparting a less life-like look.
+Meanwhile, they tend to be somewhat opaque and lack the natural translucency of real teeth, hence imparting a less life-like appearance.

 Lithium Disilicate Crown